AdamBoley/Project-Beergate/README.md

 - Navbar fails to render properly on horizontal tablets - screen widths 992 to 1400px / lg to xxl breakpoints - done
 - review reviews/admin.py to see if more terms need to be added to the control variables - done
 - Footer - done
+- In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
+Do same with template_name variable - done
+- add return of average_score method to index card, next to upvotes/downvotes - done

 - In UserReviewForm, apply bootstrap to RadioSelect widget with name, class, etc - rejected as unnecessary, since the extant radio buttons are clear enough

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates: